Publish to web from Power BI

 - Global administrators

-- Users with the Power BI service admin role in Azure Active Directory
+- Users with the Fabric administrator role in Azure Active Directory

 Considerations and limitations

 Publish to web is supported for the vast majority of data sources and reports in the Power BI service.
-However, the following kinds of reports aren't currently supported or available with Publish to web:
+However, the following kinds of reports are currently not supported or available with Publish to web:

 - Reports using row-level security.